weqon/moodle-local_eportfolio/README.md

   - Info box, if and where an ePortfolio file was already shared
   - Removed hard coded role IDs
 - Several code improvements & quality check
-  - Removed capability assignment from isntall.php and upgrade.php
+  - Removed capability assignment from install.php and upgrade.php
   - Removed hard coded role IDs
   - Preparations to upload the plugin to the Moodle plugin repo